-- ${f l}$ .
-For access and inclusion to underpin everything Council does - 2 .
+- .
+For access and inclusion to underpin everything Council does - 2.
 Provide accessible communities for people of all ages and abilities - 3.
 Talk to us on matters that affect us - 4.
 All events are to be accessible - 5.
 Improve access to beaches and waterways - 6.
-Inclusive parks are needed across the City - .
-Ensure buildings and facilities are accessible

-9. Provide information in simple English, a variety of formats including captioned and AUSLAN and web content is accessible.

-I O. Advocate for enhanced disability building standards and the provision of complimentary facilities
+Inclusive parks are needed across the City - 7.
+Ensure buildings and facilities are accessible - 8.
+Provide employment opportunities for people with disabilities and advocate for employment in the City - 9.
+Provide information in simple English, a variety of formats including captioned and AUSLAN and web content is accessible. - 10.
+Advocate for enhanced disability building standards and the provision of complimentary facilities